Skip to Main Content

 4. Consider creating workspace to share on Google Drive and create outline of final report - learn more about options for UCI students at http://www.google.uci.edu/

-6. the following topics must be addressed, so divide up the assignment as follows:
+6. the following topics must be addressed, so divide up the assignment as follows - sources are listed in the Resource Section:

 - incidence and impact statistics - background, population demographics, mortality, # of cases

-- relevant biological and anatomical features related to malignancy - medical, physiological, anatomical, biological
+- relevant biological and anatomical features related to disease state - medical, physiological, anatomical, biological

-- how are they treated? - therapies & treatments, drug interventions, chemo cocktail, radiation, surgeries, rehabilitation
+- how is this disease and patient treated - therapies & treatments, drug interventions, procedures or surgeries, technologies, rehabilitation

 7. Librarian Meetings: - as many group members as can should attend that meeting; it is a big responsibility for your group leaders to translate or share all the details for every assignment, even if the session is recorded.
-Once your group has selected the type of cancer you will work on, find a time that cancer session is scheduled and register This is also a good set up for your other two assignments about how to find and use the appropriate resources.
-Please try and have the entire group come from Friday, January 12- Monday, January 15 - sign up at https://tinyurl.com/nheafnax using your UCI.edu eMail address with phone # in case I need to change schedule and with at least 4 hours notice.
-Please keep the appointments for each hour uniform for a subject, except for the open sessions where we will review what groups are interested in - if you can't come at the time your group is coming, please try and join another group working on the same cancer - these sessions are particularly relevant to your topic.
-I can also meet outside of these time slots if necessary - just contact me directly via eMail (jgelfand@uci.edu) indicating the best times, including weekends and I will confirm.
+Once your group has selected the cardiovascular disease you will work on, find a time that disease session is scheduled and register This is also a good set up for your other two assignments about how to find and use the appropriate resources.
+Please try and have the entire group come from Sunday, October 6 - Tuesday, October 8 sign up at https://tinyurl.com/nheafnax using your UCI.edu eMail address (xyz@uci.edu) with phone # in case I need to change schedule and with at least 4 hours notice.
+Please keep the appointments for each hour uniform for a subject, If you can't come at the time your group is coming, please try and join another group working on the same disease- these sessions are particularly relevant to your topic.
+I can also meet outside of these time slots if necessary - just contact me directly via eMail (jgelfand@uci.edu) indicating the best times, including weekends and I will confirm - this should be for the entire group, not a single individual.
 There will be separate sign up sheets for each of the three assigned projects.
-Please note that representatives of multiple groups working on the same cancer can come to the same meeting.
-Please sign in to this Google doc reservation form with your UCI eMail address, for example, xyz@uci.edu - you can find additional information about Google Apps for UCI users at http://www.google.uci.edu/ - this is a required activity - the goal is for the entire group to be present for PROJECT 1.
+Please note that representatives of multiple groups working on the same cardiovascular disease can come to the same meeting.
+You can find additional information about Google Apps for UCI users at http://www.google.uci.edu/ - this is a required activity - the goal is for the entire group to be present for PROJECT 1.
 It is helpful if you can turn on your cameras and participate in the session with questions.
-It is likely that if you have a question so do your teammates and others working on the same form of cancer,
+It is likely that if you have a question so do your teammates and others working on the same disease.

-9. the 6 databases that index journal articles, PubMed, CINAHL, Annual Reviews, Google Scholar, the Web of Science and, Scopus all contain peer-reviewed journal articles all focus on diagnosis and therapies when searches are conducted with proper terms and strategies - conduct literature searches for journal articles in databases, and trace references found in other reference sources
+9. the 9 databases that index journal articles all contain peer-reviewed journal articles all focus on diagnosis and therapies when searches are conducted with proper terms and strategies - conduct literature searches for journal articles in databases, and trace references found in other reference sources - remember these hints: - output defaults to Relevance - since you are seeking current content from the last 5 yrs or less, flip output to Most Recent and you can search the article for increasingly relevant terms with a "CTRL F" The databases are:

-10. recognize that peer review refers to the publication process - specialists comment upon submissions to ascertain that the research and data can be replicated, the findings are accurate and that new contributions of the literature are made - searching the PubMed database will assure that content has been peer reviewed
+10. recognize that peer review refers to the publication process - specialists comment upon submissions to ascertain that the research and data can be replicated, the findings are accurate and that new contributions of the literature are made - searching the PubMed & these other databases will assure that content has been peer reviewed

 Develop chronology

-Consider form of cancer, history of patient attributes, legitimate & bonafide treatments
+Consider disease & history of patient attributes, legitimate & bonafide treatments

 Examine technologies - find short films on MedlinePlus, YouTube; or journal content that incorporates sound, images and text in JoVE, images (on the Subject Guide under Finding Images or Medical Images)